BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

   "unaffectedByHeadHitStatName": "unaffectedByHeadHit" - unit statistic names if this value is set true at runtime mech will be unaffected by head hits
   "equipmentFlashFailChance": 0.1 if component is active currently and its fail chance more than this value its slot will flash red.
   "C3NetworkEncounterTags": [ "C3_network" ] - if any of this tags exists in unit's encounter tags it will be target of C3 calculations.
 See C3 implementation section
+  "AdditionalInjuryReasonsTable": { <int>:"<string>" } - you can use this table to override InjuryReason to string evaluation.
+                                  example:
+								    settings:
+								      "AdditionalInjuryReasonsTable": { 10: "Component Fail" }
+								    component:
+									  "InjuryReasonInt": 10
+									on fail in floatie message will be "Component Fail" instead of "Error NotSet"
 -----------------------------------------------------------------------------------------------------------------------
   NOT NEEDED ANY MORE.
 KEEPED FOR HISTORICAL REASONS.
   "auraUpdateFix": "Position" - type of fixing updating aura while unit movement.